spacemaus/postvox/Hub-Protocol.md

 > There's nothing stopping servers and clients from using their own Hub.
 They
 > only need to give a command-line flag and a public key.
 Nevertheless, the
 > design would be stronger if the name service authority were distributed.

+> TODO: Spec out name recovery, private data.
+>
+> Some ideas:
+> - private email/info field.
+> - trusted signers.
+A private mapping of { trustedNick: trustVal }.
+A profile
+>   update will be accepted iff it has been signed by enough trusted signers so
+>   that the sum of trustVal >= 100.
+Trusted signers cannot be removed unless
+>   the removal request is signed by the account owner AND the trustedNick (to
+>   prevent stolen keys from locking out an account).

+> TODO: Spec out delegated authority.
+> - Public mapping of { delegatedNick: [permission, ...] }
+> - Alt: { permission: [delegatedPubkey, ...] }

 1. User profiles